 The 26th Annual Interdisciplinary Graduate Student Conference (AIGSC) committee of the Department of Ancient Mediterranean and Near Eastern Studies (AMNE) at the University of British Columbia is issuing a call for papers for our Spring 2026 conference on “Bodies and Embodiment.”

-We invite graduate students from a variety of disciplines focused on the ancient world to submit abstracts for our upcoming conference, which will be held both in-person in Vancouver and via Zoom (hybrid format) on Friday, February 27, 2026.
+Graduate students from a variety of disciplines focused on the ancient world were invited to submit abstracts for our upcoming conference, which will be held both in-person in Vancouver and via Zoom (hybrid format) on Friday, February 27, 2026.
 The conference will feature a keynote address by Dr. Daniel Smith, Assistant Professor of Classics at Whitman College, scheduled for the evening of Thursday, February 26th.

 Bodies and Embodiment: The body, both material and symbolic, is central to how people in the ancient world understood themselves and others as a site of meaning-making and identity.
 Embodiment invites inquiry not only into physical bodies, but also into lived experience, social identity, and materiality.
 This year’s theme asks participants to consider how ancient people conceptualized, represented, and interacted with bodies—human, divine, and otherwise.
 What does it mean to be embodied in a particular time and place?
 How did people in the past mark and navigate difference through the body in terms of gender, age, ability, class, ethnicity, or status?
 What role did bodies play in performance, ritual, and religion?
 How were bodily norms constructed, idealized, or subverted in ancient texts and visual culture?
 How is the boundary between body and soul, self and other, or divine and mortal constructed or contested?